OpenNews/srccon/homepage.md

 ## Who Attends SRCCON

 The majority of SRCCON participants are developers, designers, and data analysts who work in newsrooms.
-We also enthusiastically welcome attendees from closely allied fields like civic tech, mapping, open data, and government—and others who are curious about journalism and psyched to share their expertise at a journalism-centric conference.
+We also enthusiastically welcome attendees from closely allied fields like civic tech, mapping, open data, and government—and others who are curious about journalism and excited to share their expertise at a journalism-centric conference.

 Our participants represent organizations ranging from massive to tiny, and come from all over the US and many other countries.
 Each year, we particulary welcome journalists and allies from the city hosting SRCCON, and we're working to build better remote-participation options for those who can't attend in person.